api-platform/docs/deployment/traefik.md

     labels:
       - "traefik.frontend.rule=Host:api.localhost"
 ```
-The Api DNS will be specified with `traefik.frontend.rule=Host:your.host` (here api.localhost)
+The API DNS will be specified with `traefik.frontend.rule=Host:your.host` (here api.localhost)

 `--traefik.port=3000` The port specified to Traefik will be exposed by the container (here the React app exposes the 3000 port)